Flaming Gorge Dam: Power plant

 The dam's hydroelectric power plant is located at its base.
-It consists of three 50,650 kilowatt generators, powered by three Francis design turbines of 50000 hp.
+It consists of three 50,650-kilowatt generators, powered by three Francis turbines of 50000 hp.
 The total nameplate generating capacity of the Flaming Gorge Dam is 151,950 kilowatts.
-Three 10 ft diameter penstocks feed water to the power plant.
+Three 10 ft penstocks feed water to the power plant.
 The Bureau of Reclamation operates the power plant, and the Western Area Power Administration markets the power generated by the dam.
-The original 1963 capacity of the powerplant was 108,000 kilowatts, or 36,000 kilowatts per generator.
+The original 1963 capacity of the powerplant was 108 megawatts, or 36 megawatts per generator.
 The generators were uprated to their present capacity between August 1990 and April 1992.

-The power plant originally operated on a peaking basis which caused large daily fluctuations in river flow, with sharp peaks in the daytime and extremely low flows at night.
+The power plant originally operated on a peaking basis, which caused large daily fluctuations in river flow, with sharp peaks in the daytime and extremely low flows at night.
 In 1992, the release patterns from the dam were placed under legal constraints due to a biological opinion to protect endangered fish species.
-In 2006 the release patterns were further modified under an "Action Alternative" designed by the U.S. Fish and Wildlife Service in order to mimic natural flows.
+In 2006 the release patterns were further modified under an "Action Alternative" designed by the US Fish and Wildlife Service in order to mimic natural flows.
 The power plant now releases water based on the natural seasonal hydrograph of the Green River before damming.
 In addition, water flows must be maintained above 800 cuft/s at all times.

 On August 11, 1977, the Unit 2 turbine jammed after one of the sealing rings on the penstock failed.
 This event led to the seal rings on all three penstocks being replaced.
 These seal rings also failed, and were replaced again.
 However, no major structural damage to the dam occurred.

 Spillways

-The spillway consists of a 675 ft long tunnel that runs through the left abutment of the dam.
+The spillway consists of a 675 ft tunnel that runs through the left abutment of the dam.
 Two 16.75 × 34 ft gates at the tunnel entrance will pass up to 28800 cuft/s of floodwater.
 At its upstream end the tunnel is 26.5 ft in diameter, and at the discharge point is 18 ft in diameter.
-The dam's outlet works consist of two 72 in diameter steel pipes through the dam.
+The dam's outlet works consist of two 72 in steel pipes through the dam.
 The discharge capacity of the outlet works is 4000 cuft/s.
-Due to the large storage capacity of the reservoir, the tunnel spillway is rarely used, except for high water years such as 1983–84.
+Due to the large storage capacity of the reservoir, the tunnel spillway is rarely used, except for high-water years such as 1983–84.
 As originally built, the spillway suffered cavitation damage caused by the high velocity of water rushing over the concrete lining.
 The installation of an aeration slot in the spillway in the mid-1980s remediated these problems.